balsama/bootstrap_ignitor/README.txt

 speedy development by taking care of the mundane tasks usually associated with setting up the Bootstrap theme.

-You should create a subtheme of this theme to use as your actual theme.
+You should create a subtheme of this theme to use as your actual theme or use the "Bootstrap Starter" theme as a subtheme of this theme (recommended).

 Features/Overrides
 ------------------